Code-Institute-Submissions/Freddy2296-The-Last-Chapter_JanResub/README.md

 ### Code
 * Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
 * The concept for this cook book came mostly from the mini project on code institute thanks to them and their task manger i was able to built my own search functionality and make it my own, also kes2401 was a big help his own cookbook gave me ideas for mine.
+* I would like to Aknowledge both Code Institute and Kes2401 for the help and great learning experience it was learning form both.